openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-tutorial.md

 To use the "Post Test Server" service with this tutorial, create a new request bucket from the website home page.
 Then, in the resulting page, copy the POST URL, including the domain, into the exchange definition below.
 Creating a new request bucket is to help you be sure that you are looking at the requests you (and not others) have created.

+For further documentation regarding the `presentationDefinition`, can be seen [here](../exchanges.md#presentation-definition-queries)

 ```json
 {